PostHog/posthog.com/contents/tutorials/cohere-analytics.md

 ## Next steps

-We've shown you the basics of creating insights from your product's Claude usage.
+We've shown you the basics of creating insights from your product's Cohere usage.
 Below are more examples of product questions you may want to investigate:

 - How many of my users are interacting with my LLM features?
 - Are there generation latency spikes?